robwierzbowski/node-pixrem/README.md

 ## Contribute

-Report bugs and feature proposals in the [Github issue tracker](https://github.com/robwierzbowski/XXX/issues).
+Report bugs and feature proposals in the [Github issue tracker](https://github.com/robwierzbowski/node-pixrem/issues).
+Run tests with jasmine-node.
 In lieu of a formal styleguide, take care to maintain the existing coding style.

 ## Release History